ausplotsR: quickstart guide to basic analysis of TERN AusPlots vegetation data

 Aside from ‘gross’ values from plots such as fractional cover, many analyses in community ecology begin with species abundance information.
 With ausplotsR you can generate this easily from the more complex vegetation point-intercept data.
 The first step to work with species-level AusPlots data is to create a species occurrence matrix.
 The species_table function in the ausplotsR package can be used to create this type of matrix.
 This function takes a data frame of individual raw point-intercept hits (i.e. a $veg.PI data frame) generated using the get_ausplots function and returns a ‘species against sites’ matrix:

-#The species_table function below can also take the `$veg.voucher` module as input, but `m_kind="PA"` must be specified to get a sensible presence/absence output.
+# The species_table function below can also take the `$veg.voucher` module as

 dim(my.sppBYsites)